 Some ways to combat stress include:

-• Getting regular exercise, even just going for routine walks around
+• Getting regular exercise, even just going for routine walks around your neighborhood

 • Journaling or writing down your thoughts